mwesten/statamic-plugin-timetrack/README.md

 ## ToDo's
 - get rid of this index.php hack
-- give opporunity to refactor the number
+- give opportunity to refactor the number